Compensation

 - Of good understanding and capable of performing duties

-Candidates running for office and elected political party committeeperson are prohibited from serving as election judges.
+Candidates running for office and elected political party committee Persons are prohibited from serving as election judges.

 Hours